vaishnavimule/Amazon-Lex-AI-powered-banking-assistant/Step1_Lex_Setup.md

-# 🧠 Step 1 – Amazon Lex Intent Setup
+# 🧠 Step 1 – Amazon Lex Setup

 This step focuses on configuring **Amazon Lex** for the banking assistant.